FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 Although you can use the [lambda API](/docs/v1/tech/apis/lambdas) directly by making HTTP requests, it's much easier to use one of the provided [client libraries](/docs/v1/tech/client-libraries/).

-There are three libraries:
+There are two libraries for Javascript:

-- The [Node library](https://github.com/FusionAuth/fusionauth-node-client), documented [here](/docs/v1/tech/client-libraries/node), is deprecated and can be ignored.
-- The [TypeScript client library](https://github.com/FusionAuth/fusionauth-typescript-client), documented [here](/docs/v1/tech/client-libraries/typescript), supersedes the old Node library and should be used for any browser or Node code you write in JavaScript or TypeScript.
+- The [TypeScript client library](https://github.com/FusionAuth/fusionauth-typescript-client), documented [here](/docs/v1/tech/client-libraries/typescript), should be used for any browser or Node code you write in JavaScript or TypeScript.
 It provides a straightforward way of calling the underlying HTTP API.
 - The [Node CLI](https://github.com/FusionAuth/fusionauth-node-cli) is a set of commands you can run in the terminal to perform a few advanced functions, such as uploading a new theme or lambda to your FusionAuth application.
-The Node CLI is a wrapper on the TypeScript client library.
-This is a small library you'll use only in a few cases.
+The Node CLI is a wrapper on the TypeScript client library and operates at a higher level of abstraction.
+It is helpful to manage lambdas, but you can always drop down to the Typescript client library if needed.

 ### Creating an API Key